ART 203 Sport Art: The Artist and the Athlete (3 sem. hrs.)

 This course is designed to provide an overview of the many ways computers are changing and influencing the sports field at the personal, business, and organizational levels.
 The ever-changing world of technology has a profound impact on every aspect of the world of sports.
 This course will enhance the student’s ability to use the latest in technology on a daily basis to survive and thrive in today’s high-tech world of sports.

-MTH 265 Statistical Measurements in Sports (3 sem. hrs.)
+MTH 465: Statistical Measurements in Sports (3 semester hours)

-This course is designed to assist the student with the understanding of the basic concepts in probability and statistics as they relate to sports.
-The information learned in this course will make students better informed and critical readers of sports information presented in the media.
-Topics include descriptive data analysis, data collection, probability and sampling distributions, and correlation.
+This course is designed to assist the student with the understanding of the basic concepts in probability and statistics as they relate to kinesiology and sports.
+The information learned in this course will make students better informed and critical readers of analytical data and the processes of statistical calculations.
+Topics include descriptive data analysis, data collection, probability and sampling distributions, correlation, sampling, normality of distribution, and effect size.
+This course requires a final paper/project.

 PHL 205 Philosophy of Shaolin Kung-Fu (3 sem. hrs.)